automata-network/automata-dcap-zkvm-cli/dcap-bonsai-cli/README.md

 > ℹ️ **Note**
 > To verify on Solana, you must first generate the `claim_digest` and `compressed_proof` binaries by passing the `--solana` flag.
 >
 > Passing the `--solana` flag will skip the EVM on-chain verification.
-For instructions on how to verify on Solana, read [this](./solana-client/README.md).
 >

 >